 Inside, the story is much the same; if you like the Accord, you're going to like the RLX, even though they're essentially unrelated cars.
 There's a two-tier dashboard with twin LCD screens, which comes across as an oddball approach to solving the inherent complexity concerns raised by increasingly baffling infotainment systems.

 Behind that anonymous facade sits the heart of a sports car, at least in the RLX Sport Hybrid.
 But let's back up for a moment; this is actually the tale of two RLXs.
-A front-wheel drive variant delivers 310 horsepower from its 3.5-liter V-6.
+A front-wheel-drive variant delivers 310 horsepower from its 3.5-liter V-6.
 The Sport Hybrid adds to that powertrain a pair of electric motors good for an extra 47 hp.
 Those electric motors deliver power to the rear wheels, making the RLX Sport Hybrid among the more advanced all-wheel drive cars on the market.

-Regardless of powertrain, the RLX lives up to a name that's only two vowels away from “relax" which is a clear predictor of how the front-wheel drive variant tackles the road.
+Regardless of powertrain, the RLX lives up to a name that's only two vowels away from “relax" which is a clear predictor of how the front-driver tackles the road.
 There's ample but steady acceleration and an intake snarl reminiscent of (but way toned down compared to) the NSX.
 The front-wheel drive RLX's electric steering has actuators on the back wheels that work in concert to deliver rear-wheel steering in order to aid highway stability on the freeway.